nicobou/shmdata/doc/protocol-mapper.md

 Protocol Mapper
 =======

-The protocol-mapper quiddity provides the mapping of properties on a OSC and/or HTTP messages.
-This is done through definition of a set of commands in a json file.
+The protocol-mapper quiddity provides the mapping of properties on OSC and/or HTTP messages.
+This is done through definition of a set of commands in a JSON file.

-The OSC protocol is already implemented and an example json protocol-osc.json is available in plugins/protocol-mapper/ in switcher.
+The OSC protocol is already implemented and an example JSON protocol-osc.json is available in plugins/protocol-mapper/ in switcher.
 Here is an excerpt of the file that helps us comment it:
 ```
 {
-  "protocol" : "osc",
+  "Protocol" : "osc",
   "url" : "osc.udp://localhost:3819",
   "continuous" : true,
   "commands": {